-- Bob now needs to lower his prices by another (whatever)%, because his competitors are charging the same kind of prices as him.
+- Bob then needs to lower his prices by another (whatever)%, because his competitors are charging the same low prices as him.
 Bob’s prices are now rock bottom or very close to rock bottom.

-- Bob continues to make some sales, BUT with very little profit.
+- Bob continues to make some sales, BUT with very, very little profit.

-- THEN… if a well-funded competitor decides to sell at a loss for 6 months (to gain market share), Bob has to try and survive on fewer and fewer low-profit sales.
+- Scenario one: A well-funded competitor decides to sell at a loss for 6 / 12 months (to gain market share), Bob then has to try and survive on fewer and fewer low-profit sales.
 This is HUGE right now, as financially strong small business owners seek to crush their competitors during the pandemic.

-- Scenario two: Bob’s overhead increases and he has to start increasing his prices, all those price sensitive customers he raced to win, will start looking for the new, cheapest provider.
+- Scenario two: Bob’s overhead increases unexpectedly and he is forced to start increasing his prices, all those price sensitive customers he raced to win will now look for the NEW, cheapest provider.

 It’s easy to attract customers by reducing your prices.
 However, it’s unsustainable.
 So, if this is something you are considering, please think again my friend.
 Consider the medium and longer-term consequences of winning the race to the bottom.